-Proportionality, contextualisation and non-discrimination: in line with the award criteria, experts must assess each application and the proposed Erasmus plan on its own merits, internal consistency and appropriateness for the applicant organisation.
+Proportionality, contextualisation and non-discrimination: in line with the award criteria, experts must assess each application and the proposed Erasmus Plan on its own merits, internal consistency and appropriateness for the applicant organisation.

-As a matter of proportionality, experts should avoid direct comparison of applications by organisations with a different profile.
+As a matter of proportionality, experts should avoid direct comparison of applications submitted by organisations with different profiles.
 A similar Erasmus Plan presented by two very different organisations should not necessarily yield the same score.

-In particular, experts must avoid introducing criteria or interpretations that are not stated in the Rules of application or elaborated in these guidelines.
-For example, the amount of previous experience in the programme, the organisation's size, duration of the Erasmus Plan, estimated number of participants and the number of objectives are aspects that should be considered very carefully.
+In particular, experts must avoid introducing criteria or interpretations that are not stated in the Programme Guide or in these guidelines.
+For example, the amount of previous experience in the programme, the organisation's size, duration of the Erasmus Plan, estimated number of participants and the number of objectives are aspects that should be considered with caution.
 Experts must pay attention not to apply an over-simplified 'more is better' bias: for example, more numerous objectives cannot automatically translate into a better score.